mstilkerich/rcmcarddav/tests/unit/data/vcardUpdate/README.md

 - PhotoUpdated: A PHOTO property shall be updated with a new photo
 - XABLabel: Two EMAIL properties have a custom label given with X-ABLabel in the original VCard.
 One of the addresses gets a new custom attribute, while the other one retains the original custom label.
+- Group: Update a KIND=group VCard to have a new group name